I love this thread.

 Yet this is not about the ‘theatrical cut vs the various special editions’ or which is ‘the best’, ‘preferred’, ‘canon’, or ‘definitive’, or George’s continuing vision(s).
 It is simply about giving the fans the opportunity to own and view any & all of the differing versions of the Original Trilogy - whilst also affording landmark film history to be once again enjoyed and experienced by everyone.

 An official high quality release of the unaltered theatrical versions from '77, '80, and '83… is still absent from our world.
 Yet they can easily be a part of it once more - and we feel it is important to highlight they always could have been - despite some confusion, obfuscation, and disingenuous & debunked claims to the contrary… from both George and Lucasfilm over the years.

 Has anyone on here came across any other uninformed or ignorant claims why us “fans are so very much in the wrong…” to want the option to buy and experience a modern, high quality, official release of the unaltered theatrical cuts of the Original Trilogy?

 If so, let’s hear 'em - as well as your own replies, answers, and suggestions too… 👍

-For the many fans wanting to have an official release of the unaltered theatrical version of the Original Trilogy films…
+For the many of us wanting to have an official release for the unaltered theatrical version of the Original Trilogy…

 ❗ #ReleaseTheOriginalTrilogy | OriginalTrilogy•com’s enduring goal | How YOU can help… ❗